wp-plugins/wp-imageflow2/readme.txt

 * Auto-rotation of the images
 * Configure the starting slide number
 * Touch control of the scrollbar
-* Optional link field in the image editor to link an image to an URL instead of the lightbox
+* Optional link field in the image editor to link an image to a URL instead of the lightbox
 * Option to open links in the same window or a new window
 * Enable/disable automatic rotation for each instance of a gallery
 * Supports full text description in the popup window of a gallery from the media library
-* Two versions of the PHP reflection script to support more browser configurations (CSS reflections is the recommended method)
+* Two versions of the PHP reflection script to support more server configurations (CSS reflections is the recommended method)
 * Display with or without reflections
 * Gallery based on images from the Media Library or a simple folder of images